ERIC REA

 Written by Lucile Harrington

+When Eric Rea moved across the country in 2010 to settle in Menifee, he was looking for a church home, not a flourishing music career.
+He got both.
 These days Eric is a tenured music professor, choral director, and chair of the Music Department at Mount San Jacinto College (MSJC), the director and founder of the Southern California Choral Artists (SCCA), and the deacon for worship at Grace Bible Church of Murrieta.
 And that’s just part of his resume.
-Recently, Eric was selected as the Artist of the Month for August 2023 by the Arts Council Menifee.

 Eric directs several choral concerts during the year, at the college and in the community.
 The groups perform a wide variety of music from classical to folk songs, secular as well as sacred texts.
 “One of the things I love most about the choral arts is the way it combines music and poetry.
 By working with rich texts as well as beautiful music, we get to engage both the heart and the mind of the singer and listener, which can create powerful and meaningful musical experiences together.”